sudoxue/barebones/README.md

-The bare bones solution template serves to provide demo that can be packed, published and deployed as a Azure app in Azure Marketplace,
+The bare bones solution template serves as a demo on deploying a VM in a customizable solution template with minimium resource requirements.

 ## Resources created by this template

 The template created one storage account, 1 virtual net with subnets, 1 network security group.
-1 datadisk and 1 virtual machine with ubuntu 18.4 image. the bare bone is "hello world" solution template for intended to be deployed in Marketplace.
+1 datadisk and 1 virtual machine with ubuntu 18.4 image.

 ## parameters collected by CUID
     "nameprefix"